hanaerachid/opigno-docker/readme.md

 To enable, visit (your.url.com)/admin/modules and install it from the list.
 Update your other modules while youre there.

 To use: visit (your.url.com)/admin/settings/stringoverrides or (your.url.com)/admin/config/regional/stringoverrides and fill in the strings you'd like to replace.
+Dont forget to go back to the main configuration page and clear the website's cache.

 For more information on string overrides, visit: https://www.drupal.org/project/stringoverrides